-CHE 370 Advanced Radiochemistry/Nuclear Chemistry (3) F, Sp, Su This course provides a concise and complete description of the current knowledge and theories of radiochemistry and nuclear chemistry, as it applies to the various areas of science as a total discipline.
-The course will provide unassailable information about radioactive matter and its chemical/nuclear properties.
+CHE 370 Advanced Radiochemistry/Nuclear Chemistry (3) F, Sp, Su Prerequisite: CHE 230; co-requisite: CHE 371.
+This course provides a concise and complete description of the current knowledge and theories of radiochemistry and nuclear chemistry, as it applies to the various areas of science as a total discipline.
+The course will provide information about radioactive matter and its chemical/nuclear properties.
 Theoretical aspects of both radiochemistry and nuclear chemistry will be presented.
 Applications discussed include the use of radiochemicals in geochemistry, various dating methods, and the use of radiotracers in chemical research, and the environment as pertains to the geosphere and biosphere, among other pertinent topics.